PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="1540" alt="Screenshot 2024-09-19 at 12 56 19" src="https://github.com/user-attachments/assets/06c51e66-788b-4ac4-9633-9759e88b8ab7">

-So, by looking at the diagram we can see a fairly normal distribution, nothing too crazy here.
+So, by looking at the diagram we can see a **fairly normal distribution**, nothing too crazy here.
 We have a few of lower level people, a lot in the middle, a few people in mid to upper management and then very few people in upper management.
 So the distribution looks fairly normal nothing too out of the ordinary.

 I would say that that’s all we can do with the histogram at this point.
 Sometimes the histogram will reveal the information to us and point things out we didn’t recognise before, but in this case the diagram seems fairly normal.
 Nothing stands out and that’s perfectly fine.
 Let’s move on to some different analysis.